thedatadev/rnn-visual/README.md

     - Invalid options can mess up the css-loader: https://github.com/webpack-contrib/css-loader/issues/863
     - naming of variables returned by mapStateToProps must be consistent with naming inside the components in which the variables are being used
     - use react-hot-loader instead of webpack's HMR
+    - "this" cannot be used to access props inside mapStateToProps unless you pass in ownProps as second parameter in mapStateToProps